Understanding Hyperglycemia vs. Hypoglycemia and How to Recognize the Differences

 There’s a lot you can do to stave off the effects of hypoglycemia.

-As mentioned previously, certain medications can reduce blood sugar levels.
+As mentioned previously, certain medications can reduce glucose levels.
 If you’re using insulin, Beta-blockers, or ACE/inhibitors, talk to your doctor about these medications.

-Reactive hypoglycemia can occur when people eat too much sugar or starch, such as candy, chips, or bread, and their pancreas overcompensates by pumping out too much insulin, which plummets their blood sugar below healthy levels and causes the symptoms of low blood sugar.
+Reactive hypoglycemia can occur when people eat too much sugar or starch, such as candy, chips, or bread, and their pancreas overcompensates by pumping out too much insulin, which plummets their glucose below healthy levels and causes the symptoms of low glucose.
 Choosing balanced meals instead, such as those containing protein, fat, and complex carbohydrates, can help lead to an even glucose response.

 What is Hyperglycemia?

-Hyperglycemia, otherwise known as high blood glucose, occurs when too much sugar is in the bloodstream.
+Hyperglycemia, otherwise known as high glucose, occurs when too much sugar is in the bloodstream.
 Insulin is the body’s janitor for sweeping up and disposing of glucose from the bloodstream.
-Hyperglycemia occurs most commonly when there is a lazy janitor problem and the janitor is around but not doing their job or doing it poorly.
+Hyperglycemia can occur when insulin is insufficient or less effective at helping glucose enter cells.

 - Thirst